 Electrolytes are minerals such as sodium, potassium, and magnesium.
-They are present in tissue, blood, and other bodily fluids and are critical for nerve and muscle function, blood pressure regulation, and hydration.
 Some drinks are naturally rich in electrolytes, while others undergo special formulation to provide electrolytes.

 The term electrolyte refers to the fact that electrolytes are substances with an electrical charge.
 Many bodily functions rely on a small electric current, which electrolytes provide.